 The high number of maternal deaths in some areas of the world reflects inequities in access to health services, and highlights the gap between rich and poor.
 Almost all maternal deaths (99%) occur in developing countries.
 More than half of these deaths occur in sub-Saharan Africa and almost one third occur in South Asia.

-The maternal mortality ratio in developing countries is 240 per 100 000 births versus 16 per 100 000 in developed countries.
-There are large disparities between countries, with few countries having extremely high maternal mortality ratios of 1000 or more per 100 000 live births.
-There are also large disparities within countries, between people with high and low income and between people living in rural and urban areas.
+The maternal mortality ratio in developing countries in 2013 is 230 per 100 000 live births versus 16 per 100 000 live births in developed countries.
+There are large disparities between countries, with few countries having extremely high maternal mortality ratios around 1000 per 100 000 live births.
+There are also large disparities within countries, between women with high and low income and between women living in rural and urban areas.

-The risk of maternal mortality is highest for adolescent girls under 15 years old.1, 2 Complications in pregnancy and childbirth are the leading cause of death among adolescent girls in most developing countries.1, 2
+The risk of maternal mortality is highest for adolescent girls under 15 years old and complications in pregnancy and childbirth are the leading cause of death among adolescent girls in developing countries.1, 2

 Why do women die?

 Women die as a result of complications during and following pregnancy and childbirth.
 Most of these complications develop during pregnancy.
 Other complications may exist before pregnancy but are worsened during pregnancy.
-The major complications that account for 80% of all maternal deaths are:
+The major complications that account for nearly 75% of all maternal deaths are:3